- Copyright & Fair Use Policy

 Process of Financial Disclosure—Investigator Obligations

-A potential conflict of interest exists when the Associate Dean and the Vice Provost reasonably determine that a Significant Financial Interest could directly or indirectly affect the design, conduct, or reporting of federally-funded research, teaching, or mentoring.
+A potential conflict of interest exists when the Associate Dean reasonably determines that a Significant Financial Interest could directly or indirectly affect the design, conduct, or reporting of federally-funded research, teaching, or mentoring.

 The Associate Dean will update any previously submitted report to the funding agency, specifying the actions that will be taken to manage the Financial Conflict of Interest going forward.
 If bias by the investigator is found, the report will include a mitigation report in accordance with the applicable regulations, including a description of the impact of the bias on the research project and the plan of action to eliminate or mitigate the effect of the bias.